 Logic bombs, ransomware, spyware — there’s a whole arsenal of malware out there.
 And these threats constantly exploit new vulnerabilities on operating systems.
 Thankfully, developers update their software to combat these threats.
 It’s essential that you regularly update your OS to take advantage of these upgrades.
 That’s one of the simplest ways to keep your device safe.

 Logic bombs, time bombs, and other malware threats aren’t going anywhere.
 But that shouldn’t stop you from living your best digital life.
-Avast Free Antivirus offers real-time protection and intelligent threat-detection to block all sorts of viruses, malware, spyware, ransomware, and phishing threats.
+Avast One offers real-time protection and intelligent threat-detection to block all sorts of viruses, malware, spyware, ransomware, and phishing threats.

 Avast One’s built-in Behavior Shield feature will watch your apps with laser focus for any signs of suspicious activity.
 And the Cyber Capture feature will automatically send suspicious files for analysis, and help all Avast users if it’s a threat.
 Plus, it’s totally free!
 Defuse logic bombs and other threats before they explode with world-class cybersecurity from Avast.